 - Checks student academic progress at the end of the fall, spring, and summer semesters. - Includes all withdrawals and incompletes as non-completed course work, which will affect financial aid academic progress.
 Courses with an "I" (incomplete), "W" (withdrawal) or an "F" grade will be considered as courses attempted but not successfully completed. - Includes transfer credits as credits attempted. - Includes credits earned in developmental courses as credits attempted. - Notifies students of financial aid "warning" status.
-Students on warning risk losing their financial aid eligibility due to insufficient progress. - · Notifies students of financial aid "suspension" status.
-Students on suspension are not eligible to receive Title IV financial aid. - Students who appeal and are approved are required to meet with the Student Success Center to obtain a degree audit and success plan and return it to a Financial Aid Administrator for review.

-Students not meeting progress requirements in accordance with Academic Progress for Financial Aid Recipients may re-establish eligibility to receive Title IV assistance by enrolling at their own expense until they obtain the quantitative and qualitative measurements.
+Students on warning risk losing their financial aid eligibility due to insufficient progress. - Notifies students of financial aid "suspension" status.
+Students on suspension are not eligible to receive Title IV financial aid. - Students will be given a one-time opportunity to appeal.
+If the appeal is approved the student will be required to meet with the Student Success Center to obtain a Degree Audit and Success Plan and then return the completed Degree Audit and Success Plan to a Financial Aid Administrator for review. - Students not meeting Financial Aid Academic Progress requirements may re-establish eligibility to receive Title IV assistance by enrolling at their own expense until they meet the minimum standards above.